yduf/yduf.github.io/_posts/2020-09-06-tensorflow.md

 jupyter notebook --allow-root --port=8889
 {% endhighlight %}

-Then click on link dispalyed in terminal (terminator) to open it in a browser outside of docker image.
+Then click on link displayed in terminal (terminator) to open it in a browser outside of docker image.

 ## Check Nb of GPU available